 One of the purposes for Satan’s presence in the heavens is so that he may be the accuser of the Christian (Rev. 12:10) – it is the reason believers suffer persecution in this world.
 Since the world belongs to him already, his main purpose in the heavens, from the time of Pentecost to today, is not the corruption of the world, but to corrupt and ruin Christendom.
 The testimony of Scripture is that Satan has already been successful in accomplishing this goal.
 Soon after the Son of Man planted His wheat, while men slept the devil came in and planted tares to spoil the crop (Matt.
 13:24-30; 13:36-43).
 This crop remains this way to the end of the age, which is basically the end of the dispensation.
 The crop is unmistakably Christendom in the world, and according to God’s testimony it is a spoiled and ruined crop in the field where the damage has already been done and nothing about it will change; the crop simply exists as it is until the end of the age.

 While men slept at the beginning of the present dispensation, Satan accomplished his own work by planting tares among the wheat.
 He also leavened all of Christendom with a false humanistic doctrine resulting in the Judaizing and Arminianizing of the Christian faith (Matt.
 13:33).
 Satan engineered Christendom to grow up from humble beginnings into a great worldly power, in which the birds who do the devil’s work came into and easily found a place to nest (Matt.
 13:3-32; Acts 20:29-30; I John 2:18-19; II Pet.
 2:1; Jude 4).
 Christendom became a great house filled with vessels of honor and dishonor, with only the Lord knowing those who are His (II Tim.
 2:19-20).
 It became a form of godliness, but denying its power (II Tim.
 3:1-5).
 It developed itching ears and would no longer endure sound Christian doctrine, but gathered teachers to itself who would and could teach according to its own worldly lusts (II Tim.
 4:3-4).
-I cannot but believe that it is Satan who influences men in Christendom to build with wood, hay, and stubble (I Cor.
-3 – these men are the ministry of Christendom.
-The foundation Paul laid as the apostle of the Gentiles was for Christendom.
+I cannot help but believe that it is Satan who influences many men in Christendom to build with wood, hay, and stubble (I Cor.
+3 – those building on the foundation are the ministerial leaders of Christendom.
+The foundation Paul laid as the apostle of the Gentiles was that of Christendom, the house of God on the earth.
 Every minister after him has added his own work to that foundation, and that ministerial work will be judged by God.
 In the passage, Christendom is referenced as God’s field, God’s building, God’s temple – I Cor.
 3:1-23).
 Christendom is corrupt and ruined.
 The Christian dispensation failed in its responsibility at its beginning in the hands of men.
 The dispensation only carries on by the mercy and faithfulness of God – the longsuffering of God means salvation for some (II Pet.
 3:9, 15).

 There are three primary works of God in sovereign grace involving the wheat during the Christian dispensation.
 Before the Son of Man went away He planted the wheat.
 For the duration of the age God preserves the wheat unharmed in the world.
 Before the end of the present dispensation God will remove His wheat from the world (Matt.
 13:30).
-This last is the rapture of the church (I Thess.
+This last-mentioned work is the rapture (I Thess.
 4:13-18).
-She will be glorified, conformed into the image of God’s Son (Rom.
+The church will be glorified, conformed into the image of God’s Son (Rom.
 8:29), and taken to the Father’s house (John 14:1-3).
 The entire body of Christ will now have a perpetual residence in the heavens corresponding to her heavenly calling and citizenship (Heb.
 3:1; Phil.
 3:20).
 In Christ Jesus all believers will sit together in heavenly places and be eternally blessed there with all spiritual blessings (Eph.
 2:6; 1:3).

 Revelation 12:7-9 (NKJV)

-Because the body of Christ has been taken to the heavens, no place was found in heaven any longer for the great dragon and his angles.
+Because the glorified saints are now in the heavens, no place was found in heaven any longer for the great dragon and his angles.
 It is a simple cause and effect.
 The proper place for the church will be in the heavens, and when this physically takes place, there can no longer be any place for the devil and his angels there.
 When they are defeated, they are cast down to the earth.
 The devil comes down with great wrath for he knows his time is short (about 3 ½ years – Rev. 12:12).
 This is the amount of time Satan has left before he will be bound in chains.
 And what is the result?
 He brings about on the earth in this short time the most terrible time of trouble the world has ever seen, especially for the nation of Israel (Dan.
 12:1; Jer.
 30:7).
 He uses his two great agents of evil, the two beasts of Revelation thirteen (Rev. 13), to bring forth blaspheme, apostasy, and idolatry in Israel and the world.